Underdog promo code CBSSPORTS2: New play $5, get $100 offer for NFL, NBA, NHL

-Underdog promo code CBSSPORTS2: $100 bonus for new users for NFL picks on Sunday, November 2
+Underdog promo code CBSSPORTS2: $100 bonus for new users for Cowboys-Cardinals picks on Monday, November 3

 Underdog Fantasy offers a $100 promotion for new users with the Underdog bonus code CBSSPORTS2

-The NFL Week 9 schedule continues with a flurry of action with 12 games on Sunday and one on 'Monday Night Football,' making it the perfect time to use the latest Underdog promo code CBSSPORTS2.
-One of Sunday's premier matchups has the Kansas City Chiefs taking on the Buffalo Bills and can be played on the best DFS apps.
-There is also NBA and NHL action on Sunday.
+NFL Week 9 concludes with 'Monday Night Football,' making it the perfect time to use the latest Underdog promo code CBSSPORTS2.
+Monday's matchup pits the Arizona Cardinals against the Dallas Cowboys and can be played on the best DFS apps.
+There are also nine NBA contests and four NHL games on Monday, as well as the tip of the college basketball season.
 The Underdog promo code varies by location, but includes a potential Play $5, get $100 in bonus entries.
 Regardless of your location, using the Underdog bonus code CBSSPORTS2 will ensure you get the best Underdog promo code available in your state.
 Click here to get the latest Underdog promo code for new users:

 After downloading the Underdog Fantasy app, here's how to get started and use the Underdog promo code CBSSPORTS2.
 Follow these steps to claim your Underdog Fantasy deposit match bonus.